-Here are our picks for the greatest movies about characters whose lives are irrevocably affected by insomnia and other sleep problems.
+Here are my picks for the greatest movies about characters whose lives are affected by insomnia and other sleep problems.

-It all began eight years ago when he moved in with his girlfriend (Lauren Ambrose).
+It all began eight years ago when he moved in with his girlfriend (played by Lauren Ambrose).
 As that relationship intensifies and marriage begins to rear its head, Matt's sleepwalking worsens.

 Matt wakes up in increasingly dangerous situations, like the time he jolts awake in shards of glass—from jumping out of a window.

 Although it never gets to the severity seen in Side Effects, Matt does end up having to buy a sleeping bag to restrict his movements.

 14. Whirlpool (1950)

 Starring Gene Tierney, Richard Conte, José Ferrer

 Insomnia is a near-perfect match for film noir, a genre in which characters tend to pervade the night-time streets as if walking through shadowy dreams while solving crimes instead of sleeping.